Post job

 Live for Life Behavioral Health

 Wage: Hourly Schedule: Full Time, min 40 hours per workweek, may require on-call, after hours, weekends, and overtime.
 Purpose Under the direction of the program manager, lead residential counselors serve as members of the multidisciplinary treatment team and carry out the behavior modification program for each client.
 Lead residential counselors provide direct care supervision of the clients and actively participate in providing a teamwork approach when working with the clients.
-The lead residential counselor serves as a direct mentor and advocates for our clients.
-Lead residential counselors assist clients in achieving treatment plan goals and help them carry out the behavior modification program.
-Click here to view the Lead Residential Counselor's Essential Duties and Responsibilities
+The lead residential counselor serves as a direct mentor and advocates for our clients, assists clients in achieving treatment plan goals, and helps them carry out the behavior modification program.
+Click here to view the Lead Residential Counselor's Essential Duties and Responsibilities.

 $29k-39k yearly est. 60d+ ago